Cell¶

 sudo kuke get cells --realm main --space default --stack default

-sudo kuke start cell mycell --realm main --space default --stack default
+sudo kuke start mycell --realm main --space default --stack default

-sudo kuke stop cell mycell --realm main --space default --stack default
+sudo kuke stop mycell --realm main --space default --stack default

-sudo kuke kill cell mycell --realm main --space default --stack default
+sudo kuke kill mycell --realm main --space default --stack default

 Related concepts¶